 The system profile is shipped as the file FCONX \$PROFILE.
 To change this file you should use the VMSES/E local modification procedure.
-This procedure uses the XEDIT command with the CTL option, the VMFEXUPD command, and the VMFBLD command to apply an update to the FCONX \$PROFILE file to generate an updated FCONX \$PROFILE.
+This procedure uses the XEDIT command with the CTL option, the VMFEXUPD command ,and the VMFBLD command to apply an update to the FCONX \$PROFILE file to generate an updated FCONX \$PROFILE.
 Note that the FCONX \$PROFILE is located on the 5VMPTK40 1CC disk.
-(For more information on the local modification procedure, see z/VM: Guide for Automated Installation and Service and z/VM: Service Guide.)
+(For more information on the local modification procedure, see z/VM: Installation Guide and z/VM: Service Guide.)

-See "FCONX \$PROFILE" on page 95 for more information on the initialization file.
+See "FCONX \$PROFILE" on page 92 for more information on the initialization file.